 You are always welcome at the Thistle.
 We are a very friendly and welcoming organization and happy to include you and teach you all you need to know.
-If you would like to know more about the sport or how membership works at our club, we suggest you either send us an email, give us call or just stop by Monday, Wednesday or Friday evening between 7pm and 9pm to watch or just say hello.
+If you would like to know more about the sport or how membership works at our club, we suggest you either send us an email, give us call or just stop by on a Monday, Wednesday or Friday evening between 7pm and 9pm, once Covid restrictions have eased, to watch or just say hello.

 Lawn bowling provides gentle, healthy exercise and competition in a relaxed social atmosphere for all ages.
 It is easy to learn but difficult to master.
 Many people are naturally good right away and can be more competitive than beginners in most other sports.

 Unlike the sports of alley bowling and bocce ball, to which lawn bowling is sometimes compared, lawn bowling does not use a ball.
 It uses a bowl.
 If one can imagine a ball with the sides slightly flattened, this somewhat describes the shape of the bowl used in lawn bowling.
 The bowl is delivered so that it ‘rolls’ on the curved surface between the flattened sides.
 The way in which the lawn bowl is made – one flattened side slightly heavier than the other forces the delivered bowl to follow a curved path; in fact –

 unless thrown at a very high speed – it is